martinwellman/odm-qpcr-analyzer/qpcr_analyzer/qpcr_populator.md

 1. Prepare the WWMeasure Pandas DataFrames: Split by site if required, do further splits by analysis date, add `standardCurveID`s to each Ct sample, to identify which standard curve that sample uses.
 1. For each analysis date:
-    1. `qaqc.remove_all_outliers()`: For all outliers detected, will set the Ct value to None, and set the new column `qpcr_utils.OUTLIER_COL` to the original Ct value
+    1. `qaqc.remove_all_outliers()`: For all outliers detected, will set the Ct value to None, and set the new column `qpcr_utils.OUTLIER_COL` to the original Ct value (since we may need the value later)
     1. `create_main()`
         1. Further organize the data
         1. Call `copy_rows()` for the banners in the template file (identified by `main_row_banner`)
-        1. For each of our main genes:
+        1. For each of our main targets:
             1. Call `copy_rows()` for the headers in the template file (identified by "main_row_header")
             1. Call `copy_rows()` for each sample ID in our data (template rows identified by `main_row_data`)
     1. `create_calibration()`
         1. Organize the same data we passed to create_main
         1. Call `copy_rows()` for the banners in the template file (identified by `cal_row_banner`)
-        1. For each of our main genes:
+        1. For each of our main targets:
             1. Call `copy_rows()` for the headers in the template file (identified by `cal_row_header`)
             1. Call `copy_rows()` for each SQ value in our data (template rows identified by `cal_row_data`).
 SQ values are the copies/well for each standard.
     1. For any late binding custom functions, call those functions to finalize parsing of the template.